Getting Started with Vue 3 Diagram

 npm create vite@latest my-diagram-app -- --template vue

-If Vite prompts you to install dependencies and start the project immediately, select No. The Syncfusion package is installed in a later step.
+If Vite prompts you to install dependencies and start the project immediately, select No. Dependencies are installed in the next step instead, so that the Syncfusion package can be added together with the rest of the application dependencies.

 Navigate to the project folder: